Grandma’s Slice-n-Bake Cookies

 A stack of baked cookies with purple grapes on either side.

-Just whip up the dough, store it in the fridge, and then slice off and bake as many cookies as you’d like to eat.
-With this simple yet rich and buttery dough in the fridge, you’ll never say no to a cookie request again.
-You, and your kids, will thank me for this one, I have a feeling!
+• With this simple yet rich buttery dough in the fridge, you’ll never refuse a cookie request again.
+I have a feeling you and your kids will thank me for this one!

 A bowl with baked cookies in it, surrounded by purple grapes and a cooling rack with more cookies on it.

-4. Form into long logs, wrap in wax paper, twist the ends to close, and refrigerate until firm.
+Step 3: Form into long logs wrapped in wax paper and refrigerate until firm.

 Can you roll out slice and bake cookie dough?